Orion (mythology): Chios

-The story of Orion and Oenopion also varies.
-One source refers to Merope as Oenopion's wife, not his daughter.
-Another refers to Merope as the daughter of Minos and not of Oenopion.
-The longest version (a page in the Loeb) is from a collection of melodramatic plots drawn up by an Alexandrian poet for the Roman Cornelius Gallus to make into Latin verse.
-It describes Orion as slaying the wild beasts of Chios and looting the other inhabitants to make a bride-price for Oenopion's daughter, who is called Aëro or Leiro.
-Oenopion does not want to marry her to someone like Orion, and eventually Orion, in frustration, breaks into her bedchamber and rapes her.
-The text implies that Oenopion blinds him on the spot.
+Merope's identity varies in other stories.
+One source refers to her as Oenopion's wife, another as the daughter of Minos, not Oenopion.
+Parthenius adds more to the marriage of Orion, with him slaying the wild beasts of Chios and looting the other inhabitants to make a bride-price for Oenopion's daughter, who is called Aëro or Leiro.
+The king remains reluctant to marry his daughter to the likes of Orion, and, eventually, the frustrated hunter breaks into the princess' bedchamber to rape her.
+The text implies that Oenopion blinds Orion on the spot afterward.